 EWIS TG 1&2 INITIAL COURSE

-This EWIS course complies with EASA AMC 20-21 &AMC 20-22 and FAR 25, Subpart H—Electrical Wiring Interconnection Systems (EWIS)
+This EWIS course complies with EASA AMC 20-21, AMC 20-22, and FAR 25, Subpart H—Electrical Wiring Interconnection Systems (EWIS).

-This EWIS initial course is for;
+The EWIS initial course is designed for:

-FAA – A & P technicians.
+- FAA – A & P technicians.

-EASA – Part 66 Cat B1 and Cat B2 personnel.
+- EASA – Part 66 Cat B1 and Cat B2 personnel.

-FAA – A & P technicians.
+- FAA – A & P technicians.

-EASA – Part 66 Cat B1 and Cat B2 personnel.
+- EASA – Part 66 Cat B1 and Cat B2 personnel.

 Detailed Syllabus